-Suzanne Le Mignot serves as CBS 2 Chicago’s general assignment reporter during the week.
+Suzanne Le Mignot serves as CBS 2 Chicago’s weekend news morning anchor and weekday reporter.

-Le Mignot joined CBS 2 Chicago in 1995 as a freelance reporter and became a full-time reporter in 1999.
-Since that time she has covered a wide variety of stories, with a particular concentration on community related events, including serving as a news correspondent for CBS 2′s Southside neighborhood newsroom from 1999-2000.
+Le Mignot joined the station in 1995 as a freelance reporter and became a full-time reporter in 1999.
+She has covered a wide variety of stories, with a particular concentration on community related events, including serving as a news correspondent for CBS 2′s Southside neighborhood newsroom from 1999-2000.

-Le Mignot was also honored by the City Council with a Resolution on March 27, 2002.
-The honor was presented by Alderman Shirley Coleman for Le Mignot’s series of reports on a building with 35 tenants in it, all of whom were without heat.
-The coverage changed the way heat shut-offs are conducted in the city of Chicago during the winter.
+Le Mignot’s reports in 2002 on a building with 35 tenants without heat changed the way heat shut-offs are conducted in the City of Chicago during the winter.

 Le Mignot has won several other industry awards: a local and national Emmy for her breaking news reports on the Blue Line derailment (2008); a local and national Emmy Award for her breaking news reports about the death of Pope John Paul II (2005); the Illinois Broadcasters Association Silver Dome Award (1997); two Peter Lisagor Awards (1994 and 1996) and the National Association of Black Journalists Leadership Award, while a student (1993).

-She is a Trustee of Ray Graham Association for People with Disabilities, an organization that supports children and adults with developmental disabilities in DuPage and Cook counties.
-Le Mignot is also on the Board of Directors of Lifeline Humanitarian Organization.
+She has served as a Trustee of Ray Graham Association for People with Disabilities, an organization that supports children and adults with developmental disabilities in DuPage and Cook counties.
+Le Mignot is also on the Board of Trustees of Lifeline Humanitarian Organization.
 The group provides medical supplies and aid for war orphans throughout former Yugoslavia.
 She’s on the Advisory Council for Smile Train, an organization that provides life-saving cleft-palate surgery for children in need around the world.